 Pannier Convertible Backpack Review

 We took the Pannier Convertible Backpack out for a spin on our hike to Anna Ruby Falls Georgia on Mother’s Day.
 And while it is great for outdoorsy adventures, don’t let it fool you!
 This lumberjack of a backpack can also settle for a nice Big City View.
-Not only does the graphite grey color hide dirt from the bike trails, it also goes great with Windy City fashion and Big Apple suits.
+Not only does the graphite gray color hide dirt from the bike trails, it also goes great with Windy City fashion and Big Apple suits.